Searchin': Other versions

+The Spencer Davis Group included the song on their 1965 album Their First LP.
+The album reached number six in the UK charts in towards the end of January 1966.

 Otis Blackwell released a version of this song on his 1977 album titled These are my songs!.
 Blackwell attributed the track to Lieber/Stoller, but the album brought to light many tracks for which Blackwell was the original composer.
 This was the only song on the album that was not a Blackwell composition.

 Johnny Rivers released a version of the song as a medley with "So Fine", which reached number 113 on the U.S. pop chart in 1973.

 Singer/songwriter Paul McCartney chose "Searchin" as one of his Desert Island Discs in 1982.
 He performed the song with the Beatles during their audition for Decca Records on January 1, 1962 (with somewhat mangled lyrics that included a mention of Peter Gunn).

 The song was performed by Floyd Pepper in an episode of The Muppet Show.
 It was famously used in Brad Bird's 1999 animated film, The Iron Giant.

 The song was also recorded and performed by Sharon, Lois & Bram for both of their children's television series Sharon, Lois & Bram's Elephant Show (1987) and Skinnamarink TV (1997).

+Jack Eubanks released an instrumental version on the 1961 album "Guitar Sounds Of The South".